 Protect Solano From Sprawl

-To tackle the challenges of the future we can’t repeat mistakes from the past.
-A new sprawl development project is being proposed in Southeastern Solano County disguised as an utopian city, but in fact it wants to develop farmlands away from transit and public infrastructure.
+A new sprawl development project is being proposed in Eastern Solano County disguised as a utopian city, but in fact it wants to develop farmlands away from transit and public infrastructure.
 Learn more and join us today!

 20% of lands proposed for development are in a flood inundation zone, where natural and working lands play a critical role in reducing the intensity of flood events and recharging the aquifer—an increasingly important role in the cycle of droughts and flooding exacerbated by climate change.
 Also, roughly 135 acres of Flannery-owned land has been identified as suitable marsh migration space, which are critical areas to protect and manage to ensure that coastal ecosystems and wetlands can migrate inland as sea levels rise